-Psychoeducation improves understanding of mental health issues, recognising early warning signs of relapse and understanding psychiatric services work.
-PICE, 2014 A psychoeducation programme includes key information about diagnosis, symptoms, psychosocial interventions, medications and side effects as well as information about stress and coping, crisis plans, early warning signs (EWS) and, suicide and relapse prevention.
-APA, 2019
+Psychoeducation improves understanding of mental health issues, recognising early warning signs of relapse and understanding on the work of psychiatric services.
+A psychoeducation programme includes key information about diagnosis, symptoms, psychosocial interventions, medications and side effects as well as information about stress and coping, crisis plans, early warning signs (EWS) and, suicide and relapse prevention.

-In a Cochrane systematic review of low-quality evidence on people with schizophrenia, brief psychoeducation was better than routine care in prevention of: Zhao S et al., 2015, level I
+In a Cochrane systematic review of low-quality evidence on people with schizophrenia, brief psychoeducation either individual, group or family, was better than routine care in prevention of:62, level I